counterfactual/monorepo/README.md

 ### Install

-The install commitment is a multisend that
+The install commitment is a multisend that:

 - sets the free balance state to a new state with some balance removed
 - sets the app dependency nonce to 1